libellux/Libellux-Up-and-Running/docs/ossec/README.md

 Confirm adding it?(y/n): y
 ```

-Once we added the client proceed by extracting its agent key by providing the assigned agent ID.
+Once we added the client, proceed by extracting its agent key by providing the assigned agent ID.

 ```console{6,10,14,17}
 ****************************************